rdkcentral/firebolt-certification-suite/cypress/support/step_definitions/fireboltCalls.md

 | key |  key name of the event data |

 ### Examples:
-* `And User triggers event with value as 'onColorimetryChanged event with colorimetry as BT2020cYCC'`
+* `And User triggers event with value as 'onNetworkChanged events with wifi connected'`